 One of the most common issues relevant to many RC structures which is encountered on-site is that of cracking.
 Understanding the interplay between fundamental mechanisms involved in the processes of hydration-induced temperature, shrinkage, creep, loading and herewith caused cracking requires interdisciplinary integration of materials science and structural engineering.
 A comprehensive approach to this problem requires the design of robust experimental techniques, development of multiscale models (micro, meso and mainly, macro-scale) and evaluation of code-based and other analytical approaches relevant to crack control in concrete which is also the aim of RILEM TC CCS: Early age and long term crack width analysis in RC structures.

-The conference aims to bring together experts to share the state-of-the-art developments on the aforementioned fields and is the closing event of RILEM TC CCS: Early-age and long-term crack width analysis in RC structures celebrating achievements in the TC over the past 6 years.
-The event follows on from a very successful conference under the same theme in 2021 (CRC2021) which was held in Paris (ENS-Paris-Saclay) on hybrid format due to Covid-19 measures.
+The conference aimed to bring together experts to share the state-of-the-art developments on the aforementioned fields and is the closing event of RILEM TC CCS: Early-age and long-term crack width analysis in RC structures celebrating achievements in the TC over the past 6 years.
+The event followed on from a very successful conference under the same theme in 2021 (CRC2021) which was held in Paris (ENS-Paris-Saclay) on hybrid format due to Covid-19 measures.

 The city of Katowice is a dynamic urban hub brimming with culture, history, and innovation.
 At the epicentre of this vibrant metropolis lies its pulsating City Centre, a melting pot of architectural marvels, cultural landmarks, and lively streets that captivate visitors from near and far.
 The places worth recommending to visit while staying in Katowice include: